stevenpovlitz/awesome-steven/README.md

 [jtauber's hex guide](https://jtauber.github.io/articles/css-hexagon.html) - One surprisingly clever way to make hexagons in CSS with just one <div>

 [Curtis Larson on Github Pages](http://www.curtismlarson.com/blog/2015/04/12/github-pages-google-domains/) - One of the cleanest guides to using a free github personal website with Google Domains

+[StartBootstrap](https://startbootstrap.com/) - free bootstrap themes and templates, including some for SB Admin